TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/scala/index.md

 [Bubble Sort](https://sampleprograms.io/projects/bubble-sort) in [Scala](https://sampleprograms.io/languages/scala) was written by:

+- rzuckerm
 - Vee Ng
 - Viet Thang Nguyen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 25 2019 20:04:52.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 15 2023 16:11:44.
 The solution was first committed on Mar 22 2019 12:56:04.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution